ehealthkd/ehealthkd.github.io/docs/pages/2021/index.md

 ### Funding

-This research has been supported by a Carolina Foundation grant in agreement with University of Alicante and University of Havana.
-Moreover, it has also been partially funded by both aforementioned universities, IUII, Generalitat Valenciana, Spanish Government, Ministerio de Educación, Cultura y Deporte through the projects SIIA (PROMETEU/2018/089) and LIVINGLANG (RTI2018-094653-B-C22).
+This challenge has been supported by a Carolina Foundation grant in agreement with University of Alicante and University of Havana.
+Moreover, it has also been partially funded by both aforementioned universities, IUII, Generalitat Valenciana, Spanish Government, Ministerio de Educación, Cultura y Deporte through the projects TECNOLOGÍAS DEL LENGUAJE HUMANO PARA UNA SOCIEDAD INCLUSIVA IGUALITARIA Y ACCESIBLE (PROMETEU/2018/089), LIVING-LANG: MODELADO DEL COMPORTAMIENTO DE ENTIDADES DIGITALES MEDIANTE TECNOLOGIAS DEL LENGUAJE HUMANO(RTI2018-094653-B-C22) and INTEGER:Intelligent Text Generation, GENERACION INTELIGENTE DE TEXTOS (RTI2018-094649-B-I00).
+In addition, the challenge is also based upon work from COST Actions CA19134 - “Distributed Knowledge Graphs” and CA19142 - “Leading Platform for European Citizens, Industries, Academia and Policymakers in Media Accessibility”.

 <center>
 <img src="img/ua-logo.png" width="400px" style="margin-bottom: 50px;">